hanchiang/my-website-hashnode/cl41b49nj003ol6nvb9uo8aod.md

 I certainly hope that the team will continue to do well like they have been doing so far, and use this platform for as long as possible.

 ## Join me
-If you like what you see about Hashnode so far, you can sign up [referral link](https://hashnode.com/@hanchiang/joinme).
+If you like what you see about Hashnode so far, you can sign up with my [referral link](https://hashnode.com/@hanchiang/joinme).

 I do not earn a commission for referrals, but I will be able to qualify for the [ambassador](https://hashnode.com/ambassador) role that provides perks like access to beta features, converting articles into audio, etc.